zer011b/fdtd3d/Tools/TestSuite/suite/t5/README.md

 # Description

-This is test with comparison of exact solution with numerical one (second order of accuracy).
+This is test with comparison of exact solution with numerical one (second order of accuracy) for 3D mode.
 Normed mode of Eps, Mu and C is tested.

 # Equations